mitre-ace-direct/ace-direct/iam/README.md

     $
     ```

-1. Configure success login URLs - each user (e.g. `dagent1`, `dagent2`, ... , `manager`, ...) should have a designated URL to go to upon successful login.
+1. **This step requires that your NGINX server is running and providing the route to OpenAM.** Configure success login URLs - each user (e.g. `dagent1`, `dagent2`, ... , `manager`, ...) should have a designated URL to go to upon successful login.
 This sets up the URL that agents and managers navigate to upon successful login:

     * From a web browser, log into OpenAM admin: [https://portal.domain.com/ace/XUI/](https://portal.domain.com/ace/XUI/)
     * Click _Top Level Realm_.